Pregnancy and obesity: Know the risks

 What steps can I take to promote a healthy pregnancy?

-You can limit the impact of obesity on your pregnancy and help ensure your health and your baby's health.
+You can limit the impact of having a high BMI and help ensure your health and your baby's health.
 For example:

 - Schedule a preconception appointment.
-If you're obese and you're considering getting pregnant, talk to your health care provider.
-He or she might recommend a daily prenatal vitamin and refer you to other health care providers — such as a registered dietitian or an obesity specialist — who can help you reach a healthy weight before pregnancy.
+If you have a BMI of 30 or higher and you're considering getting pregnant, talk to your health care provider.
+He or she might recommend a daily prenatal vitamin and refer you to other health care providers — such as a registered dietitian — who can help you reach a healthy weight before pregnancy.

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
 Tell your health care provider about any medical conditions you have — such as diabetes, high blood pressure or sleep apnea — and discuss what you can do to manage them.

 - Eat a healthy diet.
 Work with your health care provider or a registered dietitian to maintain a healthy diet and avoid excessive weight gain.
-Keep in mind that during pregnancy, you'll need more folic acid, calcium, iron and other essential nutrients.
-A daily prenatal vitamin can help fill any gaps.
-Consult your health care provider if you have special nutritional needs due to a health condition, such as diabetes.
+Keep in mind that during pregnancy, you'll need more folic acid, protein, calcium, iron and other essential nutrients.

 - Be physically active.
 Consult your health care provider about safe ways to stay physically active during your pregnancy, such as walking, swimming or doing low-impact aerobics.